prncss-xyz/type-to-nav.xplr/README.md

 ## Features

-Activate _type-to-nav_ mode and start to type the beginning of relative path.
+Activate _type-to-nav_ mode and start to type the first character of relative path.
 Current directory is filtered accordingly.
-You can press complete (`tab`) when all the remaining entries starts with the same prefix.
-When only one entry remains, if it is a directory or a symlink to a directory this directory is moved into, filter is reset and you can continue navigating.
+If the same characters follows on all files, you don't need to type them.
+(You can disable autocomplete).
+When only one entry remains, if it is a directory or a symlink to a directory, this directory is entered, filter is reset and you can continue navigating.
 If it is a file, _type-to-nav_ mode exits, focusing on that file.

+In selecting mode, when entries are narrowed to a single file, the file is toggled to selection and filter is reset without exiting _type-to-nav_.
+Accepting (`enter`) toggle the file to selection without resetting filters.

+Also:

-When user types '.' as a first character, plugin temporarily disable filter that hides files starting with '.'.
+- When user types '.' as a first character, plugin temporarily disable filter that hides files starting with '.'.

-If user type a key that would lead to an empty entry choice, this key is canceled.
+- If user types a key that would lead to an empty entries, this key is canceled.

-Always focus on the shortest path, so you never really have to use up/down to select an entry (accept and printable characters will suffice).
+- Always focus on the shortest path, so you never really have to use up/down to select an entry (accept and printable characters will suffice).
+Amongst equally short paths, will focus the first one.

-Optionally, after every keystroke complete characters that do not restrict the selection.

 ## Installation